telerik/xaml-docs/controls/raddocking/localization.md

 ![Rad Docking localization de](images/RadDocking_localization_de.png)

+## Supported Languages

+__RadDocking__ can be translated in one of the following supported languages using the framework’s localization mechanism:

+* English
+* German
+* Spanish
+* French
+* Italian
+* Dutch
+* Turkish

+More information on how to achieve this you can find in the [Localization Using Built-in Resources] ({%slug common-localization%}) article.

 ## Resource Keys

 The resources of the control can be localized by using an unique identifier called resource key that is assigned to each localizable string.
 Below you may find a list of the Resources available and their default values: